 A young artist in the Comox Valley

-Overlooking Georgia Strait from a driftwood perch in Comox.
+Overlooking Georgia Strait from a driftwood perch in the Comox Valley.

 The decision to purchase is the first step of the home buying process.
 The more time you can take here and throughout the process, plus your willingness to come back to this step and reexamine your reasons for buying, the more confident you will be that you have made the right decision with the home you buy.
 Taking your time is something you will see me mention frequently, it is worth repeating as it can be very helpful.
 With the market moving quickly as it is now, being clear on why and what you want to purchase will help immensely once you start actively shopping for a new home.